 Figure 1.
-Difference between LLM and RAG.
+Difference between the processing of a large language model (LLM) with and without retrieval augmented generation (RAG).

-Chen, J. et al [15] analyze the components of Retrieval-Augmented Generation (RAG), a technique that uses an external knowledge base to supplement the context of a large language model (LLM) and generate responses.
-RAG has seen the emergence of a modular RAG paradigm that provides more flexibility to the RAG process with new modules by incorporating other techniques such as fine-tuning.
-As an example, the implementation process and advantages and disadvantages of each model of naive RAG, advanced RAG, and modular RAG are analyzed to provide a reference for applications of RAG.
+Chen et al. [15] analyzed the various components of RAG.
+Recently, modular RAG techniques that increase the flexibility of RAG by incorporating new modules and other techniques such as fine-tuning has emerged.
+For example, the implementation and advantages and disadvantages of naive, advanced, and modular RAG models were analyzed for RAG applications.

-Zhao, P. et al [16] introduce practical applications and benchmarks of RAG by categorizing the fundamental process of RAG technology and surveying various searcher and generator augmentation methodologies.
-They investigate the impact of search augmentation generation on large-scale language models, analyzing the performance of RAG on noise robustness, negative rejection, information integration, and semantic robustness.
-We experiment on four separate testbeds based on the aforementioned basic capabilities for evaluating RAG in English and Chinese.
-The results show that LLM exhibits a certain level of noise robustness, but still suffers from significant difficulties in terms of negative rejection, information integration, and false information handling.
-These results suggest the need for deeper design of applications and utilization of databases that can enhance the benefits of RAG.
-In this paper, we implement an application system that can take full advantage of the advantages of RAG by building and retrieving personalized information.
+Zhao et al. [16] introduced practical RAG applications and benchmarks by categorizing the fundamental processes of RAG and investigating various search- and generator-augmentation methodologies.
+They investigated the impact of search augmentation on LLMs and analyzed the RAG performance in terms of noise, negative rejection, information integration, and semantic robustness.
+We experimented with four separate testbeds based on the aforementioned basic capabilities for evaluating RAG in English and Chinese.
+The results showed that LLMs exhibit a certain level of noise robustness but still suffer from significant difficulties in negative rejection, information integration, and handling false information.
+These results suggest the need for designing applications more deeply and using databases to enhance the benefits of RAG.
+In this study, we implemented an application system that can fully leverage RAG by building and retrieving personalized information.

-Xia, Y. et al [17] integrated two technology paradigms, domain refinement and retrieval augmentation generation (RAG), to implement a QA method for providing accurate information on typhoon disasters.
-This study trained the T5 language model on typhoon disaster related information from open source databases such as Baidu Encyclopedia and Wikipedia.
-When responding to user queries, the RAG module is introduced to enhance the prompts by retrieving semantically similar phrases to the query from external knowledge bases.
-The built typhoon agent (Typhoon-T5) was evaluated using a similarity matching approach to lay the foundation for the integration of large language models and disaster information.
-As such, it can be seen that the utilization of the RAG process in conjunction with LLM is effective as an application to improve the performance of a search system for a specific topic.
+Xia et al. [17] integrated domain refinement and RAG to implement a QA method for providing accurate information on typhoon disasters.
+They trained the T5 LLM on typhoon disaster information from open-source databases, such as Baidu Encyclopedia and Wikipedia.
+The RAG module was employed to enhance answers to user prompts by retrieving semantically similar phrases from external knowledge bases.
+They evaluated the typhoon agent (Typhoon-T5) using a similarity-matching approach and laid the foundation for integrating LLMs and disaster information.
+Thus, the employing RAG in conjunction with LLMs can effectively improve the search performance for a specific topic.

-Li, H. et al [18], to explore search augmented text generation methods, reviews the general paradigm of search augmented generation and notable approaches based on different tasks including dialog response generation, machine translation, and other generation tasks.
-It summarizes the various components of search augmented text generation, including search metrics, search sources, and integration paradigms, providing useful information for the development of application-specific topics in the RAG process.
+Li et al [18] reviewed search-augmented text-generation and other notable approaches for various text-generation tasks, including dialog-response generation and machine translation.
+They summarized the various components of search-augmented text-generation, including search metrics, search sources, and integration paradigms, and provided useful information for developing application-specific topics during RAG.

-As such, research is ongoing to investigate and validate the efficacy of RAG as a way to compensate for the shortcomings of LLM, such as hallucinations, and to improve search efficiency.

-In this paper, we show that RAG can be effectively implemented to build a personalized database that provides differentiated search and QA services along with search accuracy.
+Thus, the efficacy of compensating for the shortcomings of LLMs, such as hallucinations, and improving search efficiency is being actively investigated.
+This study demonstrates that RAG can be effectively implemented to build a personalized database that provides differentiated search and QA services, along with improved search accuracy.

 3. Implementation of RAG Pipeline